Can you think of a better title than this for Mandu? – I couldn’t.

 A place from where probably army people used to communicate information.
-Stand here and shout out your lungs, the valley will echo right back at you.
+Stand here and shout out your lungs; the valley will echo right back at you.

 Nilkanth Mahadev Temple

-- Mandu fort is open from 6:00 am to 6:00 pm
+- Mandu Fort is open from 6:00 am to 6:00 pm.

 - The entrance ticket to Mandu fort is different at Jami Masjid and the Royal enclosure.
-And if I remember it was a small 10 or 5 INR kind.
+And if I remember, it was a small 10 or 5 INR kind.

-- Hawkers sell one more small greyish grainy stuff which they say good to make tea, helps to maintain weight, etc, but that was just some bogus seeds which did not taste any good.
+- Hawkers sell one more small greyish grainy stuff, which they say is good to make tea, maintain weight, etc., but that was just some bogus seeds that did not taste any good.

-- You can easily spend a day in Mandu
+- You can easily spend a day in Mandu.

 Also read, How to spend a day at Maheshwar.
 Travel guide – By the Narmada ghat, Maheshwar

 For lunch, we drove a little into the town, away from the monuments.
 I wanted to have some famous dishes for the area, and my cab driver suggested that I have Dal Bafla or Dal Paniye.
 We hopped around restaurants asking for it and finally stopped at one which had Dal Bafla.

 Bafla is a combination of wheat flour with semolina (Rava) and spices, steamed and roasted in ghee.
 Bafla is then generously dipped into dal and had for lunch.
 So this meal platter was yummy, and I loaded myself with some more Baflas.